Most frequent questions and answers to the 100 Hives in 100 Schools project

 We are not just putting 100 Hives in 100 Schools, but creating a connection with each education environment through training nominated bee mentors, face-to-face education programs, the development of a digital learning platform and digital spaces for collaboration with other education environments and their Native Bee journeys.
 Data capturing to aid research and development will also be part of the program in each education environment.

-We have partnered with some amazing people and organisations to produce a program that is supported in it’s field by a renowned entomologist – Dr Tim Heard from Sugarbag Bees and delivered through a tax-deductible charity organisation – The Starfish Foundation.
+We have partnered with some amazing people and organisations to produce a program that is supported in it’s field by a renowned entomologist – Dr Tim Heard from Sugarbag Bees.

 100 hives in 100 schools will: